Silverpeas/tutorial-todolist/README.md

 * The Web front-end which is also made up of two parts:
     * The server-side to answer the request coming from the client-side and which is built atop of the Silverpeas MVC framework;
-    * The client-side which provides the user with web UI to interact with the application and which is made up of JSP pages, Javascript files, and CSS and pictures resources.
+    * The client-side to provide the user with web UI to interact with the application and which is made up of JSP pages, Javascript files, and CSS and pictures resources.

 ### The REST-based web services